FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-04-01-GUAVA-Protocol.md

 7. Resuspend the algae with 650uL PBS and homogenize.
 8. Centrifuge for 5 minutes at 5000rpm at 4°C.
 9. Remove the supernatant thoroughly.
 10. Resuspend the algae with 650uL PBS and homogenize.
-Freeze and store.
-11. Before measurements or before freezing the samples, make 20% dilutions with PBS (we ran several trials and found that this is the best dilution for the GUAVA).
+11. Make a 20% dilution with PBS (we ran several trials and found that this is the best dilution for the GUAVA) of each sample, load in triplicates in a 96 wells plate (round bottom), 240 ul per well.

 _Note_: You want to make sure that the samples is free of host remainings and dirt, which may clog the GUAVA.
-Samples can be processed using cell strainers (40um)

 **Measuring symbiont cell density**